Peter Shilton: 1986 FIFA World Cup

 At the World Cup itself, England started slowly, losing the opening group match to Portugal and then drawing against outsiders Morocco, during which time Robson was led off injured and Wilkins was sent off.
 In their absences, Shilton was handed the captaincy as England found their form to defeat Poland 3–0 in their final group game – Gary Lineker scored them all – and progress to the second round.

 There they met Paraguay and though Shilton did have to make one fingertip save during the first half, England were rarely troubled.
 Lineker scored twice and Peter Beardsley once as England went through 3–0 and into a quarter final meeting with Argentina, a match which again would ultimately form part of the legend of Shilton's whole career.

 Argentina captain Diego Maradona had been the man of the tournament thus far, but in a tight first half England managed to keep his creativity reasonably at bay.
 But early in the second half, Maradona changed the game, much to Shilton's anger.

 Maradona began an attack which seemingly broke down on the edge of the England box as Steve Hodge got a foot to the ball.
 The ball was skewed back towards the penalty area and Maradona, continuing the run from his initial pass, went after it as Shilton came out to punch the ball clear.
 Maradona managed to punch the ball over Shilton and into the net.
 Shilton and his teammates signalled that Maradona had used his hand – a foul for any player except a goalkeeper – but the Tunisian referee Ali Bin Nasser allowed the goal.
 A photograph subsequently showed Maradona outjumping Shilton and his fist clearly making contact with the ball as Shilton was still midway through his own stretch, arm extended (having not anticipated Maradona's action).
 Maradona later said the goal was scored by the Hand of God.
 Nasser never refereed at such a high level again, having missed such a blatant infringement.

 Shortly afterwards, Maradona scored a legitimate individual goal, taking on almost the whole England defence and Shilton before shooting into an empty net.
 In 2002, the goal was voted "Goal of the Century" as part of the buildup to the 2002 FIFA World Cup tournament on the FIFA website.
 Lineker pulled one back and nearly equalised in the closing seconds, but England were out.

-In 1987, Grandslam Entertainment released a computer game with the unsubtle title of Peter Shilton's Handball Maradona!.